Newex/solidTUS/README.md

 # Test methodology
 Using unit tests and manually making TUS-request with the official javascript client in the examples folder.

+# TODO

+- [ ] Create wiki pages for all the configuration options
+- [ ] Create wiki pages for library design, and how to extend
+- [ ] Implement all TUS extension features

 # References
 * [TUS-protocol](https://tus.io/protocols/resumable-upload.html#core-protocol)